Table of contents

 Since January 7, Google has released an update to Google Analytics 4: now the multi-channel data-driven attribution (DDA) model is available to all users.

 What has changed in Google Analytics 4 compared to Universal Analytics?
 Universal Analytics used single-channel attribution models by default.
 These models included last indirect click, first interaction, last interaction, linear, time distribution and position-based.
-Almost everyone was using standard reports that actually presented data in the last-lick model.
+Almost everyone used standard reports presenting data in the last-lick model.

 Unlike in previous versions, in Google Analytics 4 it is possible to change the attribution model for all reports: